 - Where individuals need to be specified for certain sources of funding the following text should be added after the relevant agency or grant number ‘to [author initials]’.

-If illustrations or tables used in the manuscript come from other papers or published sources, written permission must be obtained from the owner of copyright, usually a publisher or author, and a credit line giving the source added to the legend.
+If illustrations or tables used in the manuscript come from other papers or published sources, written permission must be obtained from the owner of copyright, usually a publisher or author, and a credit line giving the source should be added to the legend.
 In the case of short quotations, it is sufficient to add a bibliographic credit.
 Permission letters for reproduced text or illustrations must accompany the manuscript.
-The inability to obtain permission should be clearly pointed out.
+The inability to obtain permission should be clearly stated.

 PDF proofs will be e-mailed to the corresponding author.
-The accepted manuscript will be edited by in-house editors to ensure consistency with the journal formatting style.
+The accepted manuscript will be edited by in-house editors to ensure consistency with the journal formatting style and sufficient level of English.
 It is the responsibility of the corresponding author to check proofs carefully, in particular, to check typesetting, editing, and completeness and correctness of the text, tables, and figures.
 Major alterations (other than corrections of typesetting errors) instigated by the author at proof stage are not allowed.
 Proofs should be returned to the publisher within three working days of receipt.
-Proofs are also read by the Editor-in-Chief, who reserves the right of final decision.
-Requests to publish corrections of errors after the manuscript has been published should be sent to the email address: firstname.lastname@example.org.
+Proofs are also read by the editor-in-chief, who reserves the right of final decision.
+Requests to publish corrections of errors after the manuscript has been published should be sent to the editorial office at firstname.lastname@example.org.

 Submission Preparation Checklist

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).